alekseykulikov/browserify-test/Readme.md

   }
 }
 ```

-  No need for qulp/grunt configuration for so straightforward task.

   **npm hint:** you don't need to type `./node_modules/.bin/browserify-test` to refer on local copy of `browserify-test`,
   npm does it [automatically](https://www.npmjs.org/doc/files/npm-folders.html#executables).